althonos/peptides.py/README.md

-The original R `Peptides` package was written by [Daniel Osorio](https://orcid.org/0000-0003-4424-8422), [Paola Rondón-Villarreal](https://orcid.org/0000-0001-8209-3885) and [Rodrigo Torres](https://orcid.org/0000-0003-1113-3020), and is licensed under the terms of the GPLv2.
+The original R `Peptides` package was written by [Daniel Osorio](https://orcid.org/0000-0003-4424-8422), [Paola Rondón-Villarreal](https://orcid.org/0000-0001-8209-3885) and [Rodrigo Torres](https://orcid.org/0000-0003-1113-3020), and is licensed under the terms of the [GNU General Public License v2.0](https://choosealicense.com/licenses/gpl-2.0/).

 *This project is in no way not affiliated, sponsored, or otherwise endorsed by the [original `Peptides` authors](https://github.com/dosorio).
 It was developed